ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/_review.md

         question: >
             What should you do if you see functions with a high branch mispredict rate and significant branch MPKI number?
         answers:
-            - Nothing, this is not an important metric
+            - Nothing, this is not an important metric.
-            - Reduce branching in the affected functions
+            - Reduce branching in the affected functions.
-            - Try to improve the predictability of branches, or convert unpredictable branches into conditional select instructions
+            - Try to improve the predictability of branches, or convert unpredictable branches into conditional select instructions.
         correct_answer: 3
         explanation: >
             Bad speculation is expensive because it causes slots to be kept busy processing instructions that are then discarded.
 Branches can help to speed up your application, but not when computation is unpredictable.